kix-service-software/kix-frontend/doc/descriptions/plugins.md

 ### Indruction
-The framework provides the possibility to provide functionality via plugins and with the help of extension points.
-One Plugin can contain several extension point.
+The framework provides the possibility to provide functionality via plugins with the help of extension points.
+One Plugin can contain several extension point implementations.

 A extension point describes a specific interface which one is needed to be implemented by the extension.